Health Maintenance Guidelines

 Maintaining Your Health During Pregnancy

-Cleveland Clinic’s Be Well Moms(SM) program will give you the information you need to optimize your weight and health before and during pregnancy, and after delivery.
+Cleveland Clinic’s Children's Health Essentials Moms(SM) program will give you the information you need to optimize your weight and health before and during pregnancy, and after delivery.

 The program was created with Jeffrey Chapa, MD, head of Maternal-Fetal Medicine, along with registered dietitians.
 Classes are conducted by a nurse-midwife and a registered dietitian.